tozny/SimpleSAMLphp/README.md

 ```

 or as a volume in `docker-compose.yml`.
 Either way, upon first run the container will automatically write SimpleSAMLphp's configuration files for you based on this document.

+The two stacks will run on `localhost`, the vanilla server will be exposed on port 8080 and the one with Tozny integrated on port 8090.

 Credits
 -------